 After nine years of successful experience with Netto in Denmark, the discount chain expanded beyond the Danish borders.
 In 1990, Netto opened its first discount stores in the UK and Germany.
 Five years later, in 1995, Netto made its debut in Poland as well, and in 2002, Netto also expanded across the Oresund to Sweden.

 In 2011, the 193 British Netto stores were sold.
 In 2014 Netto returned to the UK in a joint venture with the British retailer Sainsbury’s and exited in 2016.

 Our chains have always evolved with changes in society.
 In 1960, føtex offered customers a new way of shopping when the first supermarket opened in Guldsmedgade, Aarhus.

 In 1970, the opening of the first Bilka hypermarket caused quite a stir.
 When it opened on the outskirts of Aarhus, a lot of people showed great interest in what the store had to offer.

 In 1981, Netto was the first Danish discounter to offer customers everyday essentials at low prices.
-Today, the chain enjoys international success in five countries.
+Today, the chain enjoys international success in four countries.

 A constantly evolving business adventure

 The more than 110-year history of Dansk Supermarked Group is one of a successful business adventure.
 And the story continues.

 We strive to be the best partner in people's everyday lives by providing what they need, wherever and whenever they need it, and by ensuring the best shopping experience across all our stores and online channels.

 Together with the Salling Foundations, we use our skills, scale and strength to invest in activities that our customers find valuable, inspiring and helpful in their everyday lives - while creating opportunities for people at all levels in society and drive forward a more sustainable development.